 It isn’t.
 Physicians, attorneys, judges, consumer groups and politicians have all denounced this pitiful state of affairs.
 As I stated above, ERISA was enacted by Congress to address issues relating to pension fund administration and it had done that quite well.
 However, ERISA got completely off track when it veered into the areas of medical and disability benefit claims.
 The impact that it has had in those areas has been devastating for consumers.
 There are some legislative proposals pending in Congress that would ameliorate some the harsher aspects of ERISA, while basically leaving the law intact.
 But, in this writer’s opinion, the only way to restore fairness to this system is to drastically curtail ERISA’s preemption of state law remedies, by reestablishing the right of an individual to sue his benefit plan in state court for damages for breach of contract and for “bad faith.”
 However, given the strength of the insurance lobby in Washington D.C., I don’t expect that to happen anytime soon.

-If you want to learn more about how we can help, please call our toll-free number 844.UNDERWOOD (844.863.3796) or send us an email for a free consultation.
+If you want to learn more about how our McKinney ERISA attorneys can help, please call our toll-free number 844.UNDERWOOD (844.863.3796) or send us an email for a free consultation.
 Se habla español.